hamzehkhazaei/Azure_Lab/README.md

 ## Next steps

 In this tutorial, you accessed a lab using the registration link you got from your educator.
-When you are done, close the RDP program so that all your cluster be shutdown after a short time.
+Please remember to close close the RDP program when you no longer wants to work on your project so that all your cluster be shutdown after a short time.
 This way you are not going to lose your quota while not working on your project.